 When it comes time to chow down on those leftovers, be sure to carefully reheat the turkey and stuffing at least back up to the minimum internal temperature (again, that's 165 degrees Fahrenheit and 74 degrees Celsius) to make sure its safe.
 And remember, turkey and stuffing only keep for a few days after cooking unless they're frozen.

-Now tickle your inner turkey with more articles about food and fun times on the next page.
+Now tickle your inner turkey with more articles about food and fun times below.